Vegetarian's Japan Guide

 The Taxi Etiquette in Japan

-The taxis in Japan operate slightly differently, so it is better to know the nuances before boarding.
+The taxis in Japan operate slightly differently, so it is better to know the nuances before hopping on.

 Don’t Attempt to Close the Taxi Door in Japan

-The biggest difference between the taxis in Japan and the rest of the world is the driver can control the opening and closing of the backdoor.
-The taxi driver in Japan will only open the backdoor for you to board after he is sure the car is parked properly.
-So please wait for the driver to open the backdoor for you.
+The biggest difference between the taxis in Japan and the rest of the world is that the driver can control the opening and closing of the backdoor.
+The taxi driver in Japan will only open the backdoor for you to enter after he is sure that the car is parked properly.
+So please wait for the driver to open the backdoor for you instead.

-Similarly, after the driver confirms that all passengers are in the car, he will close the door, so don’t close the door after you enter the taxi.
+Similarly, after the driver confirms that all passengers are in the car, he will close the door, so please don’t close the door after you enter or exit the taxi.

 Ⓒ photo-ac.com

-When Boarding a Taxi at a Taxi Stand in Japan
+When Entering a Taxi at a Taxi Stand in Japan

 Like many countries, there are taxi stands or taxi ranks outside train stations, airports, and popular sightseeing destinations.
 Please take the first taxi in the queue, and don’t cherry-pick the taxi.
 Even if you are in a hurry and the closest taxi is at the back of the queue, please follow the rules and walk to the taxi at the front.
-In fact, the taxi driver will ask you to take the first one if you try to get a taxi in the queue.
+In fact, the taxi driver will direct you to take the first taxi if you attempt to do so otherwise!

 The Taxi Has a Capacity

-A standard taxi in Japan has a capacity of four people.
-If you have four people and a child, please don’t ask the driver to take all of you as it is illegal and will cause trouble for the driver.
+A standard taxi in Japan has a capacity to fit four people.
+If you have four people and a child, please do not ask the driver to accommodate.
+It is illegal and will cause trouble for the driver.

 Based on Japanese law, three children younger than 12 years old are equal to two adults in a car.

-• If there are more than four people in your group, book a larger taxi or split your group into smaller groups.
+• If there are more than four people in your group, book a larger taxi or split your group into different taxis.

 You can use the phrase below to ask the hotel staff to book a larger taxi for you.